essteer/xiwen/README.md

 ## Operation

-Run `src/interface.py` from the virtual environment to launch, and follow the instructions as prompted:
+Run `xiwen/app.py` from the `src` directory to launch, and follow the instructions as prompted:

-- enter `D` for a demo
+- enter `d` for a demo
-- enter `S` to select a file on your device to process (.csv, .pdf, .tsv or .txt), or
-- enter `U` to scan a URL.
+- enter `u` to scan a URL.

-`src/prep.py` makes use of datasets in `data/input` to pair simplified and traditional character sets with their pinyin, HSK grades, and character frequencies as identified in the MTSU dataset.
+`file_prep/main.py` makes use of datasets in `file_prep/assets` to pair simplified and traditional character sets with their pinyin, HSK grades, and character frequencies as identified in the MTSU dataset.

-The datasets needed to run Xiwen are included in the `data` folder.
-They're set up and ready to go out of the box, but you can run your own character lists through `prep.py` if needed.
+The datasets Xiwen relies on are included in `xiwen/assets`.
+They're set up and ready to go out of the box, but you can run your own character lists through `file_prep/main.py` if needed to create custom lists.

-`src/interface.py` is the interactive component.
-It receives your input and makes calls to functions in `src/utils/data_funcs.py`, `src/utils/dialog_funcs.py`, and `src/utils/extract_loop.py`.
-Those files handle file dialogs and data input, then make calls to `src/utils/hanzi_funcs.py` to:
+`xiwen/app.py` is the interactive component.
+It receives user input and makes function calls to modules in `xiwen/utils`.
+Those files handle data input then make calls to `xiwen/utils/hanzi.py` to:

 - break down text into individual hanzi (`filter_text()`)
 - sort hanzi as HSK-level simplified or traditional hanzi, or outliers (`partition_hanzi()`)